johnnyy5929/sep10-freedom-project/blog/entry06.md

 ## Sources
 I wanted to add a robot to my website to show what a robot can do I did this by using Aframe which I learned from ["youtube"](https://www.youtube.com/watch?v=K4LEMBjaV9E&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV&index=6) and ["Aframe"](https://aframe.io/docs/1.5.0/introduction/javascript-events-dom-apis.html).
 I also added different fonts which I used on the website ["Fonts"](https://fonts.google.com/).
 After I also used ["Bootstrap"](https://getbootstrap.com/docs/5.3/getting-started/download/) for my component.
 For my planning I used wireframe [Mobile](https://wireframe.cc/qa15Ss) and [Desktop](https://wireframe.cc/4EpUoN).
-These are most of the sources I used.
+These are most of the sources I used for making my websites.

 ## EDP

 I am on step 6 and 7 of the EDP which is Test and evaluate the prototype and Improve as needed.
 As I said before I wanted to make a robot since the problem I hope to solve is that cooking is sometimes way too hard and us humans are way too lazy sometimes.
 So I used Aframe to make a robot and now I am on the 6 step and 7 step.
 Since I need to do some more improvement.
+I finsih making my robot, it isn't the best so I need to add more and finsih improving everything.

 ## Skills